 Luckily, these days we have much more (and more welcome things) to say besides the Red Coats are coming.
-But we can use this classic example to inspire email copywriting efforts to inspire action and engage loyal and perspective customers through their inboxes.
+But we can use this classic example to inspire email marketing copywriting efforts, action, and engage loyal and perspective customers through their inboxes.

 Here are a few email subject line best practices that are a good start to creating a good first catchy impression with potential customers from your target audience:

 - Keep it under 60 characters